1979 Tampa Bay Buccaneers season: Week 9: at Minnesota Vikings

-Week 10
+Week 10: at Atlanta Falcons

 The Times warned "'Going down!'
 Buccaneers reverse direction again", as the Falcons controlled the ball for 41 of 60 minutes.
 An inability to complete long passes, combined with fumbles, prevented the Buccaneers from taking what could have been a large early lead.
 Isaac Hagins' fumble to Atlanta's Tom Pridemore set up a 31-yard field goal.
 The Buccaneers maintained a halftime lead, despite having held the ball for only six minutes and 18 seconds in the first half.
 Falcon blitzing disrupted Doug Williams' passing, and Ricky Bell and Jerry Eckwood were held to 72 yards rushing.
 Eckwood's fumble led to Atlanta's go-ahead touchdown with 11:10 remaining.
 Bubba Bean's 60-yard run with 1:22 remaining clinched the game for the Falcons.
 A 69-yard Williams-led drive brought the Buccaneers to within three points with 28 seconds left, but the Buccaneers failed to recover the ensuing onside kick.

-Week 11
+Week 11: at Detroit Lions

 The Buccaneers' error-prone play, of which McKay said "we didn't play with very much intelligence", required a late comeback to defeat the 1–10 Lions.
 The Buccaneers scored 10 points and recovered two fumbles, all in the last four minutes, to pass the Lions and maintain their two-game division lead over the Chicago Bears.
 This was the Buccaneers' sixth come-from-behind win of the season and they finished with a 4-0 road record against division opponents.
 After Neil O'Donoghue's fourth-quarter field goal, Dewey Selmon forced a Detroit fumble that was recovered by Dana Nafziger at the Lions' 23-yard line.
 Doug Williams followed this with a 23-yard touchdown pass to Larry Mucker.
 Mucker, who earlier had been fined for missing the team bus to the stadium, beat close coverage from Walt Williams to make the catch.